CorvetteCole/GotoSleep/README.md

 ## First Release Feature Locked TODO:
 - Refactor settingsFragment code (things are called way more often than they need to be)

+- Speed up launch of MainActivity after pressing the DONE button in Intro slides

+- Make edit bedtime button disappear after returning from settings for the first time

+- Add separate content_main layout for devices with a low DPI so that the text background looks right

+- General performance optimizations

 - Add in-app purchase for a donation in about page

-- Add separate content_main layout for devices with a low DPI so that the text background looks right

-- Make edit bedtime button disappear after returning from settings for the first time

-- Speed up launch of MainActivity after pressing the DONE button in Intro slides

 - See if you can change the behavior of the in-app purchase pop up. right now it hides the status bar which sucks because it makes the entire app shift.
 If this can't be fixed oh well

-- Add app shortcut for go to sleep early feature **UPDATE** moved to lower priority

 ~~- Add setting for do not disturb delay~~ **DONE**